lhbikos/ReC_MultivModel/docs/09_SEM_MeasMod.md

 Earlier in its history, researchers would spend considerable time describing their measurement model and, if they had used it, defending their use of parceling.
 One of my favorite write-ups occurs in Mallinckrodt et al.'s 2005 article[-@mallinckrodt_attachment_2005].
 Because it is one of the most complete descriptions I have seen, I have consulted it again and again as I have made decisions about my own models.
 More recent articles describe [@autin_basic_2022; @tokar_test_2020] generally offer less narration.
 This is likely because (a) the use of parceling in measurement models is more routine and familiar to the reader/reviewer and (b) in journal articles with limited space, more is allocated for the results and their meaning.

-**Method/Analytic Strategy**
+>**Method/Analytic Strategy**

+>We specified a model predicting psychological wellbeing from racial ethnic microaggressions, mediated by cultural mistrust.
+Our primary analysis occurred in two stages.
+In the first stage we specified and evaluated a measurement model.
+Our three latent variables (REM, CMI, PWB) were each indicated by three parcels where items were randomly assigned to each parcel.
+The latent variables were all allowed to covary with each other.
+In the second stage we specified and evaluated the structural model.
 Data were analyzed with a maximum likelihood approach the package, *lavaan* (v.
 0.6-16).
-We specified a model predicting psychological wellbeing from racial ethnic microaggressions, mediated by cultural mistrust.

-**Results**
+>**Results**

-**Preliminary Analyses**
+>**Preliminary Analyses**

-*  Missing data analyses and managing missing data
+>*  Missing data analyses and managing missing data
 *  Bivariate correlations, means, SDs
 *  Distributional characteristics, assumptions, etc.
 *  Address limitations and concerns

-**Primary Analyses**
+>**Primary Analyses**

-Analyzing our proposed mediation model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
+>Analyzing our proposed mediation model followed the two-step procedure of first evaluating a measurement model with acceptable fit to the data and then proceeding to test the structural model.
 Following recommendations by Little et al. [@little_parcel_2002; @little_why_2013], each latent variable was represented by three parcels.
 Parcels were created by randomly assigning scale items to the parcels and then calculating the mean, if at least 65% of the items were non-missing.
 Factor loadings were all strong, statistically significant, and properly valenced.
 Global fit statistics were within acceptable thresholds ($\chi^2(24) = 15.965, p = 0.889, CFI = 1.000, RMSEA = 0.000, 90CI[0.000,	 0.031], SRMR =  0.017$).
 Thus, we proceeded to testing the structural model.

-STAY TUNED: the analysis of the structural model is coming in the next lesson.

 Table 1